wtliao/text2image/README.md

 ## Prepare data
-1. Download the preprocessed metadata for [birds](https://drive.google.com/open?id=1O_LtUP9sch09QH3s_EBAgLEctBQ5JBSJ) and [coco](https://drive.google.com/open?id=1rSnbIGNDGZeHlsUlLdahj0RJ9oo6lgH9) and save them to `data/`
+1. Download the preprocessed metadata for birds https://drive.google.com/open?id=1O_LtUP9sch09QH3s_EBAgLEctBQ5JBSJ and coco https://drive.google.com/open?id=1rSnbIGNDGZeHlsUlLdahj0RJ9oo6lgH9 and save them to `data/`
-2. Download [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset and extract the images to `data/birds/`
+2. Download  birds http://www.vision.caltech.edu/visipedia/CUB-200-2011.html dataset and extract the images to `data/birds/`
-3. Download [coco](http://cocodataset.org/#download) dataset and extract the images to `data/coco/`
+3. Download  coco http://cocodataset.org/#download dataset and extract the images to `data/coco/`

 ## Pre-trained DAMSM model
-1. Download the [pre-trained DAMSM](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V) for CUB and save it to `DAMSMencoders/`
+1. Download the pre-trained DAMSM https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V for CUB and save it to `DAMSMencoders/`
-2. Download the [pre-trained DAMSM](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ) for coco and save it to `DAMSMencoders/`
+2. Download the pre-trained DAMSM https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ for coco and save it to `DAMSMencoders/`

 ## Trained model
-you can download our trained models from our [onedrive repo](https://1drv.ms/u/s!At2RxWvE6z1zgvEoglA1flTSnHZqHg?e=TtJNEW)
+you can download our trained models from our onedrive repo: https://1drv.ms/u/s!At2RxWvE6z1zgvEoglA1flTSnHZqHg?e=TtJNEW

-## Start training
+## Start training and test
 Run main.py file.
 Please adjust args in the file as your need.
+The code for test is also in main.py.

 ## Evaluation
 please run `IS.py` and `test_lpips.py` (remember to change the image path) to evaluate the `IS` and `diversity` scores, respectively.